srinivasan-dev/protractor-cucumber-typescript-boilerplate/README.md

 	==============================================================================================
 	    Multiple Cucumber HTML report generated in:

-	    /Users/wswebcreation/protractor-cucumber-typescript-boilerplate/.tmp/report/index.html
+	    PROJECT_ROOT_DIR/.tmp/report/index.html

 	    Tnx for using Multiple Cucumber HTML report

-	    Grtz wswebcreation
 	==============================================================================================

 # Contribution
-If you like to add some extra info, nice packages or have some improvements, feel free to add a PR.
+If you like to add some extra info, nice packages or have some improvements, feel free to add it and raise merge requests.

-Grtz,

-wswebcreation